sashinpivotal/java-assessment/README.md

 - Comment out the "toString()" method in the "Person" class and re-run the client code, explain the output

-## Task 3.1: Write new methods
+## Task 3.1: Write methods
 - In the "Person" class, write two "eat()" methods: one "eat()" method should print a message like
-  "<name> is eating their favorite food." and the other method "eat(String favoriteFood)" should be similar, except that it also prints the name of the food specified.
+  "<name> is eating their favorite food." and the other "eat(String favoriteFood)" method should be similar, except that it also prints the name of the favorite food give as method argument.
 - Write client code that calls both of these methods

 ## Questions
-- What is this called, when you have two methods with the same name in the same class?
+- What is this called, when you have two methods with the same name in the same class as you did above?

 ## Task 4.1: Create enum
 - Create enum called "Food", to represent a constrained